Best Bitcoin ETF in 2026: Which One Should You Buy?

 Why This Comparison Matters in 2026

-A structural point worth noting: nine of the twelve spot Bitcoin ETFs use Coinbase or Coinbase-affiliated custody.
-Only Fidelity (via Fidelity Digital Assets) and VanEck (via Gemini) offer custody diversification.
-For institutional allocators, this concentration is a meaningful decision factor.
+A structural point worth noting: ten of the twelve spot Bitcoin ETFs use Coinbase or Coinbase-affiliated custody.
+MSBT adds Fidelity as a secondary custodian alongside Coinbase, but this does not constitute full custody diversification.
+Only Fidelity (FBTC, via Fidelity Digital Assets) and VanEck (HODL, via Gemini) offer custody arrangements entirely independent of Coinbase.
+For institutional allocators, this concentration remains a meaningful decision factor.

 The Complete Bitcoin ETF Comparison Table